shb/perch2-fieldtypes-customlist/README.md

 perch2-fieldtypes-customlist
 ============================

-The custom-content data-select field lets you add a selection box in your templates populated with the data from arbitrary pairs of columns of perch's database tables.
+The custom-content data-select field lets you add a selection box in your templates and populate them with data from arbitrary pairs of columns from perch's database tables.

 Installation
 ------------

-Copy the contents of the `fieldtypes` directory from thte repository into you `perch/addons/fieldtypes` directory.
+Copy the contents of the `fieldtypes` directory from the repository into your `perch/addons/fieldtypes` directory.

 Usage